8 min read

 • Training portal: focus on reporting, enrollments, admin workflows, and course structure.

-• Community-led learning model: focus on profiles, groups, forums, and social learning features.
+• Community-led learning: focus on profiles, groups, forums, and social learning features.

 • Does the plugin handle the course structure you need without too many add-ons?